 - Under the spare tire

-How to Check If a Car Is Stolen – VIN Checklist
+How Do I Check If a Car Is Stolen – VIN Checklist

 Make sure the VIN label on the car is not tampered with: